coralogix/prometheus-alert-readiness/README.md

-However, if the cluster is momentarily yellow, then this results in the entire cluster becoming unavailable, with cascading failures in dependent services which are still functional, despite the cluster being in a yellow (i.e. underr-replicated, but not unavailable) state.
+However, if the cluster is momentarily yellow, then this results in the entire cluster becoming unavailable, with cascading failures in dependent services which are still functional, despite the cluster being in a yellow (i.e. under-replicated, but not unavailable) state.
 The more mature approach is to only check the health of the local Pod, i.e. to run `GET /_cluster/health?local=true` as a readiness check, but this no longer couples Kubernetes's understanding of readiness to Elasticsearch's notion of shard availability.
 Therefore, the fact